This blog will throw some light on:

-Experienced product managers are aware of the product backlog, and Product managers are also aware that the product owner has the responsibility of the backlog.
+Experienced product managers are aware of the product backlog, and Product managers are also aware that the product owner has the responsibility for the backlog.

 They should work closely to create a high-quality product.
-Although product manager & scrum master work in collaboration, scrum master usually owns any roadblocks.
+Although the product manager & scrum master work in collaboration, the scrum master usually owns any roadblocks.

 One of the biggest mistakes a new product manager makes is overloading them with multiple responsibilities.
 It is widespread among some product managers who try to learn everything quickly while taking up more responsibility than they can handle.

 As a solution, many companies emphasize specialization where they also have scrum masters, responsible only for product roadblocks and the scrum.